SAP-samples/teched2023-AD164/exercises/ex2/README.md

  - Extend View defintion on Agency Entity : ZAD164_R_AGENCY_EXTEND
  - View which is accessed as an extnesion : ZAD164_R_AGENCY_REVIEW

-## Exercise 2.3 Consume the data from extended view
+## Exercise 2.3 Consume the data from extended view and Test using Fiori Elements Preview

 After completing these steps you will have included a new field for average rating in the travel booking data model which consumes the data from the entity that was added as part of developer extensibility demo.